aten2001/CS6210-project1/memory/testcases/1/README.md

 ### The first stage

-1. The first virtual machine consumes memory gradully, while others stay inactive.
+1. The first virtual machine consumes memory gradually, while others stay inactive.
 2. All virtual machines start from 512MB.
 3. __Expected outcome__: The first virtual machine gains more and more memory, and others give out some.